pajuhaan/AlphaEmergent/README.md

 so that the electromagnetic coupling is set by geometry alone.
 The construction yields rigid, dimensionless ratios between the Coulomb and $\Lambda$-channel sectors.
 These geometric invariants, not empirical inputs, pin down $\alpha$.

 The same mechanism unifies how "time" flows for quantum phases .
-In a companion analysis, the electron $g$-factor appears as an *evolution-rate shift* of the phase clock induced by the large-D functional on the matching shell—precisely analogous to time dilation in general relativity, whether momentum or gravity-induced, now for the Coulomb field predicted by the Relator  .
+In a companion analysis, the electron $g$-factor appears as an *evolution-rate shift* of the phase clock induced by the large-$\mathcal{D}$ functional on the matching shell—precisely analogous to time dilation in general relativity, whether momentum or gravity-induced, now for the Coulomb field predicted by the Relator  .
 Thus, the Relator framework does more than produce a number; it provides a single geometric origin for coupling and for evolution-rate renormalization, turning the century-old riddle of $\alpha$ into a calculable constant and opening a concrete path toward band-like stability structures for leptons within a background-free, gauge-invariant setting .

 Our closed pipeline predicts an emergent value: